A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 fatty (over 8%) - sturgeon, mackerel, whitefish, saury;

-especially fatty (more than 15 to 34%) - Pacific and Caspian lampreys, herring during the feeding period, cyprinids, salmon.
+especially fatty (more than 15 to 34%) - Pacific and Caspian lampreys, herrings during the feeding period, cyprinids, salmon.

-In many bony fish (cyprinids, herring, salmon, etc.), the connective tissue located between the skin and muscles is the main place for fat accumulation.
-In cartilaginous fish (sharks, honeycombs), cod, macrourid and some others, fat accumulates in the liver (25-72%), and in the subcutaneous tissue and muscles, its content does not exceed 0.2-1%.
-In sea bass, halibut, tuna, fat deposition occurs both in the liver and in muscle tissues.
-In lampreys, fat is deposited in the thickness of the mouse, in myosepts and subcutaneous tissue.
+In many bony fish (carp, herring, salmon, etc.), the connective tissue located between the skin and muscles is the main site of fat accumulation.
+In cartilaginous fish (sharks, honeycombs), cod, grenadiers and some others, fat accumulates in the liver (25-72%), and in the subcutaneous tissue and muscles its content does not exceed 0.2-1%.
+In sea bass, halibut, and tuna, fat deposition occurs both in the liver and in muscle tissue.
+In lampreys, fat is deposited in the thickness of the mouse, in the myosepts and subcutaneous tissue.

-The distribution of lipids in the body also depends on the fatness of the fish.
-For example, if during the feeding period the bulk of lipids is concentrated in the tissues of the internal organs and in the subcutaneous tissue, then during the spawning period this category of lipids is practically absent.
-For example, capelin during the feeding period contains 10-11% lipids, during the spawning period - 2-3%.
-In the migratory Caspian herring in the sea, the content of lipids and meat is 17 - 22%, and in the Ufa region after spawning - 1.5 - 2%.
-In the Pacific herring during the fattening period, the mass fraction of lipids is 25-33%, and they accumulate both in the subcutaneous tissue and in deposits on the stomach and intestines (fats).
-As the gonads develop and mature, fats disappear in herring, and by the spawning period, the lipid content in the muscles decreases to 2-3%.
-Significant lipid losses are observed during spawning migrations and starvation of Far Eastern salmon.
-For example, in the Amur autumn chum after spawning, the mass fraction of lipids in meat drops to 0.1%.
+The distribution of lipids in the body also depends on the nutritional status of the fish.
+For example, if during the feeding period the bulk of lipids is concentrated in the tissues of internal organs and subcutaneous tissue, then during the spawning period this category of lipids is practically absent.
+For example, capelin contains 10-11% lipids during the feeding period, and 2-3% during the spawning period.
+In the migratory Caspian herring, the lipid content in sea water and meat is 17 - 22%, and in the Ufa region after spawning - 1.5 - 2%.
+In Pacific herring during the feeding period, the mass fraction of lipids is 25 - 33%, and they accumulate both in the subcutaneous tissue and in deposits on the stomach and intestines (fat).
+As the gonads develop and mature, fat in herring disappears, and by the spawning period the lipid content in the muscles decreases to 2-3%.
+Significant losses of lipids are observed during spawning migrations and starvation of Far Eastern salmon.
+For example, in Amur autumn chum salmon after spawning, the mass fraction of lipids in the meat drops to 0.1%.

 The fat content varies significantly depending on the species of fish.
-For example, among halibuts, the most fat are arrow-toothed (up to 21% fat in muscles), and the least fat are white-skinned (up to 6% fat in muscles).
-In marine invertebrates, the fat content in the tissues is low (0.1 - 2.5%), with the exception of the liver (6-16%) and caviar (4-16%).
+For example, among halibuts, the fattiest are the arrowtooths (up to 21% fat in the muscles), and the least fatty are the whitetails (up to 6% fat in the muscles).
+In marine invertebrates, the fat content in tissues is low (0.1 - 2.5%), with the exception of liver (6-16%) and caviar (4-16%).

-A feature of the composition of fish lipids is the predominance of unsaturated fatty acids, including pentaenoic and hexaenoic acids, which determine the instability of fats to oxidative deterioration.
-The fats of marine and ocean fish are characterized by a higher degree of unsaturation compared to freshwater fish.
-Therefore, frozen fish products and fillets from sea and ocean fish have a shorter shelf life compared to freshwater fish products.
+A peculiarity of the composition of fish lipids is the predominance of unsaturated fatty acids, including pentaenoic and hexaenoic acids, which make fats unstable to oxidative spoilage.
+Fats from marine and oceanic fish have a higher degree of unsaturation compared to freshwater fish.
+Therefore, frozen fish products and fillets from sea and ocean fish have a shorter shelf life compared to products from freshwater fish.

-Due to the low melting point (22...35 °C), fish fats and non-fish aquatic organisms are well absorbed by the body (by 95-97%).
-Along with high energy value, they serve as a carrier of biologically active substances, including vitamins A, D and essential fatty acids that perform vitamin-like functions.
-The occurrence of duodenal ulcers, ulcerative colitis, arthritis, dental caries, eczema, dry skin, and impaired cholesterol metabolism are associated with a lack of polyunsaturated fatty acids in the diet.
+Due to the low melting point (22...35 °C), fats from fish and non-fish aquatic organisms are well absorbed by the body (95-97%).
+Along with their high energy value, they serve as a carrier of biologically active substances, including vitamins A, D and essential fatty acids, which perform vitamin-like functions.
+A lack of polyunsaturated fatty acids in the diet is associated with the occurrence of duodenal ulcers, ulcerative colitis, arthritis, dental caries, eczema, dry skin, and impaired cholesterol metabolism.
 In terms of the content of essential fatty acids (especially the so-called linoleic type), fish lipids are inferior to vegetable oils (with the exception of cocoa and coconut oils), but superior to butter.
-Fish fats have been found to play an important role in lowering blood cholesterol levels.
+It has been established that fish fats play an important role in reducing cholesterol levels in the blood.

-Phospholylides are a valuable building material for cellular structures.
+Phospholylides are valuable building materials for cellular structures.
 As a structural element of phospholipids, essential fatty acids are part of very complex liporiboprotein complexes, including a complex of various cell membranes.

-The content of carbohydrates in hydrobionts is low.
-The meat of marine fish contains from 0 to 1.5% glycogen, freshwater fish - from 0.9 to 1.8; invertebrates - from 0.1 to 5%, In the muscle tissue of a calm, well-fed fish, about 0.03% of glucose was also found immediately after death.
-With biochemical post-mortem changes, the amount of carbohydrates in fish decreases rapidly.
+The carbohydrate content in hydrobionts is low.
+The meat of marine fish contains from 0 to 1.5% glycogen, freshwater fish - from 0.9 to 1.8; invertebrates - from 0.1 to 5%, About 0.03% glucose was also found in the muscle tissue of calm, well-fed fish immediately after death.
+With biochemical post-mortem changes, the amount of carbohydrates in fish quickly decreases.

-Marine fish oils contain vitamin A1, which is biologically more active than vitamin A2.
-The content of vitamins of group A in the muscles of different fish species is rather unstable, but exceeds its content in the meat of cattle.
-The highest mass fraction of vitamin A is in the liver of cod and many other fish, in the caviar of sturgeon and salmon fish, in the muscles of fatty and especially fatty fish (eel, halibut, sardine, etc.).
-The content of B vitamins in fish muscles is relatively low, but dark muscles can accumulate 10 times more vitamin B2 than light ones, and fish liver accumulates vitamins B6 and B,12.
+Marine fish fats contain vitamin A1, which is more biologically active than vitamin A2.
+The content of group A vitamins in the muscles of different types of fish is quite variable, but exceeds its content in the meat of cattle.
+The highest mass fraction of vitamin A is in the liver of cod and many other fish, in the caviar of sturgeon and salmon, in the muscles of fatty and especially fatty fish (eel, halibut, sardine, etc.).
+The content of B vitamins in fish muscles is relatively low, but dark muscles can accumulate 10 times more vitamin B2 than light ones, and the liver of fish accumulates vitamins B6 and B12.

-The presence of mineral substances in the tissues of hydrobionts depends on the physiological and anatomical purpose of the tissues, as well as on the biochemical characteristics of the species.
-Unlike representatives of the terrestrial world, hydrobionts live in an environment saturated with salts (from 50 to 290 mg / l fresh and from 15,000 to 38,000 mg / l - sea water).
+The presence of minerals in the tissues of aquatic organisms depends on the physiological and anatomical purpose of the tissues, as well as on the biochemical characteristics of the species.
+Unlike representatives of the terrestrial world, hydrobionts live in an environment saturated with salts (fresh water from 50 to 290 mg/l and sea water from 15,000 to 38,000 mg/l).

-The concentration of sodium ions in sea water is the highest.
-However, in the tissues of gilrobionts, the content of sodium salts is low - from 30 to 160 mg per 100 g in fish muscles and up to 380 mg per 100 g in mollusk meat.
-The mass fraction of potassium salts in the muscles of fish ranges from 60 to 520 mg per 100 g.
+The concentration of sodium ions in seawater is the highest.
+However, in the tissues of gilrobionts the content of sodium salts is low - from 30 to 160 mg per 100 g in fish muscles and up to 380 mg per 100 g in shellfish meat.
+The mass fraction of potassium salts in fish muscles ranges from 60 to 520 mg per 100 g.
 There are several times more sodium and potassium salts in seaweed.

-The main depot of calcium salts in the body of animal hydrobionts is the bone tissue of fish, shells of mollusks and the shell of crustaceans.
+The main depot of calcium salts in the body of aquatic animals is the bone tissue of fish, shells of mollusks and the shell of crustaceans.
 Magnesium is also an essential component of bone tissue.
-In muscles, most of the calcium and about 10% of magnesium are bound to the proteins actin and myosin.
+In muscles, most calcium and about 10% magnesium are bound to the proteins actin and myosin.

 The mass fraction of phosphorus in the tissues of hydrobionts varies from 50 to 500 mg per 100 g.
 About 85% of phosphorus is concentrated in bone tissue.
-The main part of phosphorus in muscles is associated with creatine and adenosine.
-Phosphorus is one of the most important elements: it is part of a variety of organophosphorus compounds - nucleoproteins, phospholipids, coenzymes, ATP, ADP, etc. Mass fraction of other macronutrients (mg per 100 g): sulfur -25-450, iron - 0.3- 20, aluminum - 0.1-20.
+The bulk of phosphorus in muscles is bound to creatine and adenosine.
+Phosphorus is one of the most important elements: it is part of a variety of organophosphorus compounds - nucleoproteins, phospholipids, coenzymes, ATP, ADP, etc. Mass fraction of other macroelements (mg per 100 g): sulfur -25-450, iron - 0.3- 20, aluminum - 0.1-20.

-The content of trace elements in the tissues of aquatic organisms will vary considerably.
-The richest in iodine are brown algae (kelp), in which there is hundreds of thousands of times more iodine than sea water.
-The presence of iodine in fish depends on the type of fish and the physiological characteristics of tissues.
-In the tissues of freshwater fish, the content of iodine is insignificant (from 0.002 to 0.07 mg per 100 g), in marine and oceanic fish it is dozens of times higher (from 0.01 to 0.8 mg per 100 mg), in caviar and liver of marine fish, the iodine content reaches 2 and 3 mg per 100 g, respectively.
+The content of microelements in the tissues of aquatic organisms varies within significant limits.
+The richest iodine is brown algae (kelp), which contains hundreds of thousands of times more iodine than sea water.
+The presence of iodine in fish depends on the type of fish and the physiological characteristics of the tissues.
+In the tissues of freshwater fish, the iodine content is insignificant (from 0.002 to 0.07 mg per 100 g), in sea and ocean fish it is tens of times higher (from 0.01 to 0.8 mg per 100 mg), in the caviar and liver of marine In fish, the iodine content reaches 2 and 3 mg per 100 g, respectively.

-The content of copper salts in fish tissues is low - from 0.001 to 0.09 mg per 100 g, in shellfish meat - from 0.1 to 15 mg per 100 g, and in the edible part of crustaceans - up to 1.6 mg per 100 g.
-Others microelements, including manganese, cobalt, zinc, fluorine, molybdenum, are present in hydrobionts in a well-balanced ratio, and their content in marine and oceanic fish species is usually higher than in freshwater, and in non-fish objects - in 5- 10 times more than in fish.
+The content of copper salts in fish tissue is low - from 0.001 to 0.09 mg per 100 g, in shellfish meat - from 0.1 to 15 mg per 100 g, and in the edible part of crustaceans - up to 1.6 mg per 100 g.
+Others microelements, including manganese, cobalt, zinc, fluorine, molybdenum, are present in hydrobionts in a well-balanced ratio, and in marine and oceanic fish species their content is usually higher than in freshwater, and in non-fish objects - 5- 10 times more than in fish.

 Fish poached in milk